NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 |     |     |
 | --- | --- |
 apikey | The API key for the target repository.
-If not present,  the one specified in *%AppData%\NuGet\NuGet.config* is used. help | Displays help information for the command. nocache | Prevents NuGet from using packages from local machine caches. noop | Logs what would be done but does not perform the actions; assumes success for push operations. prerelease | Includes prerelease packages in the mirroring operation. source | A list of package sources to mirror.
-If no sources are specified, the ones defined in *%AppData%\NuGet\NuGet.config* are used, defaulting to nuget.org if none are specified. timeout | Specifies the timeout, in seconds, for pushing to a server.
+If not present,  the one specified in *%AppData%\NuGet\NuGet.Config* is used. help | Displays help information for the command. nocache | Prevents NuGet from using packages from local machine caches. noop | Logs what would be done but does not perform the actions; assumes success for push operations. prerelease | Includes prerelease packages in the mirroring operation. source | A list of package sources to mirror.
+If no sources are specified, the ones defined in *%AppData%\NuGet\NuGet.Config* are used, defaulting to nuget.org if none are specified. timeout | Specifies the timeout, in seconds, for pushing to a server.
 The default is 300 seconds (5 minutes). version | The version of the package to install.
 If not specified, the latest version is mirrored.